-Where the school are considering calling the police, they must follow the Witherslack Group internal advice protocol prior to any call.
+Where the Learning Centre are considering calling the police, they must follow the Witherslack Group internal advice protocol prior to any call.
 They will also use the guidance document When to Call the Police as a reference tool and make decisions in line with this guidance and the advice given as per the internal advice protocol.

-Following calling the police, when the police arrive in the school, the DSL or other senior staff, must be clear with the police what they are asking them to do, they will seek information from the police on how they intend to deal with the matter and what action they will take.
-School staff will ensure that where any pupil is spoken to or is to be searched in the context of being a suspect, there will be an Appropriate Adult present who will ensure that procedures are followed and will speak up for the child's rights where required.
-If the child has an allocated social worker they may be asked to act as the Appropriate Adult.
-Where this is not possible, in our school, anyone from SLT can be an Appropriate Adult with the exception of the Head Teacher (unless waiting would cause unreasonable delay and the offence is not against that establishment)
+Following calling the police, when the police arrive in the Learning Centre, the DSL or other senior staff, must be clear with the police what they are asking them to do, they will seek information from the police on how they intend to deal with the matter and what action they will take.
+Learning Centre staff will ensure that where any pupil is spoken to or is to be searched in the context of being a suspect, there will be an Appropriate Adult present who will ensure that procedures are followed and will speak up for the child's rights where required.
+As all our pupils are looked after, their allocated social worker they will be asked to act as the Appropriate Adult.
+Where this is not possible, in our Learning Centre, anyone from SLT can be an Appropriate Adult with the exception of the Head Teacher (unless waiting would cause unreasonable delay and the offence is not against that establishment)